Aryankpoor/gpt-blogger/README.md

 ## SOME COMMON QUESTIONS
 - [x] Does this contain CSS animations
 - [ ] Is this compatible with IE?
 (OBVIOUSLY NOT INTERNET EXPLORER IS BEING SHUT DOWN BY MICROSOFT NOW)
-- [ ] Did you make all this?
-(No but I have credited the original authors)
-- [x] Will more be uploaded?

-This template repository contains open-source css resources gatheredd from a variety of sources.
+This template repository contains open-source css resources gathered from a variety of sources.
 I am trying to find all the css effects in a site online.
 I also try viewing a paticular site and try that effect.

 This is kind of a copy-paste effect.
 You can just copy the source code and paste it in your site or page-source and change the paticular elements you want.
 Contribute to my repository if you have any effects I still have not put.